DXVVAY/discord-fake-twitch-streamer/README.md

-# discord-fake-twitch-streamer
-this is a simple python code that makes yopur discord bio say that your streaming and people cant watch any link you put in the file custom discord twitch streaming link made by dexv made this cuz was bored really simple code and you can check it that its not a token grabber open install_requirements.cmd
+custom discord twitch streaming link made by dexv made this cuz was bored really simple code and you can check it that its not a token grabber open install_requirements.cmd